djrondon/odbc-red/README.md

 :warning: Not implemented yet!

-For SELECT statements and catalog functions (see below) `odbc-insert` returns a block of column names as REBOL words, while `odbc-copy` retrieves the actual results of the statement.
+For SELECT statements and catalog functions (see below) `odbc-insert` returns a block of column names as Red words, while `odbc-copy` retrieves the actual results of the statement.

 Using the column names returned it's easy to keep your rebol code in sync with